 Are you typing your username and password correctly?

-If you have forgotten your password, click here to have a new password sent to your
+If you have forgotten your password, click here to have a new password sent to your e-mail address.

-to log in again.
+When you get a new password, close your browser and reopen it before trying to log in again.
 It's also a good idea to cut and paste the new password into the login form, rather than typing it, to avoid copying errors.

 Will your browser accept the EurekAlert! user cookie?

 EurekAlert! uses browser cookies to verify that you are a registered user.
 If the cookies in your browser have been disabled, you will not be able to log into EurekAlert!.

 If you are using Microsoft Internet Explorer, go to "Tools->Internet Options" in the top menu and click on the "Privacy" tab.
 Then, click "Edit..." under "Web Sites."
 In the next form, type "eurekalert.org" in the box and click on "Allow," then click "OK."

 If you are using Mozilla Firefox, go to "Tools->Options" in the top menu, click on the "Privacy" icon, click on the "Cookies" tab, then make sure that the "Allow Sites to set cookies" box is checked.

 If you are using Google Chrome, click on the wrench icon near the top right of the browser, then select "Settings" in the menu.
 At the bottom of the page, click on "Show Advanced Settings..."
 Find the "Privacy" section and click on the "Content Settings" button.
 Here, you may select "Allow local data to be set" if you want to give all websites permission to set cookies in your browser, or click "Manage Exceptions" to just allow EurekAlert! to set its cookie.
 If you choose to use "Manage Exceptions", type "eurekalert.org" in the box, then select "Allow" in the menu.